sirius-ms/sirius/README.md

 ### Integration of CSI:FingerID

-Fragmentation trees and spectra can be directly uploaded from SIRIUS to a CSI:FingerID web service (without the need to access the CSI:FingerID website).
+Fragmentation trees and spectra can be directly uploaded from SIRIUS to a CSI:FingerID web service, without the need to access the (deprecated) CSI:FingerID website.
 Results are retrieved from the web service and can be displayed in the SIRIUS graphical user interface.
 This functionality is also available for the SIRIUS command-line tool.
-The training Structures of CSI:FingerID predictors are available through the CSI:FingerID WebAPI.
+Training structures for CSI:FingerID's predictors are available through the CSI:FingerID WebAPI:

 ##### Training structures for positive ion mode:
 https://www.csi-fingerid.uni-jena.de/v1.4.5/api/fingerid/trainingstructures?predictor=1